 - Students must be admitted to the MSW program before applying for the scholarship.

-- Qualifying students in the 16-month MSW program will receive a scholarship for up to 50 percent of tuition.
+- Qualifying students will receive a scholarship for up to 50 percent of tuition.

-- Abbott Fund Scholars are expected to pursue health or health-related careers in the City of Stockton upon graduation.
+- Abbott Fund Scholars are expected to pursue health or health-related social work careers in the City of Stockton upon graduation.

-- Interested students should complete the Abbott Fund Scholar application upon admission to the MSW program.
+- Interested students will complete the Abbott Fund Scholar application upon admission to the MSW program.

-The availability of this program for students matriculating in Fall and Spring of 2021 will be confirmed within a few months.
+The availability of this program for students matriculating in Fall of 2021 and Spring of 2022 will be confirmed by May of 2021.